Why The Concept Of 'Women Travel'?

 We all travel for different purposes.
-To experience new place, new food or culture, connect with people, escape from routine or to dwell into a new life.
+To experience a new place, new food or culture, connect with people, escape from routine or to break out before easing into a new life.
 Reasons are many!
-But why do women travel? is a question that everyone loves to ask & debate.
+“But why do women travel?” is a question that everyone loves to ask & debate about.
 Malini Gowrishankar, founder of F5 Escapes writes about the need, impact of women travel in India & everywhere else.

 As the founder of F5 Escapes, I have been asked this question directly or indirectly many times.
 In the initial days of F5, it was incredibly hard to make people understand this and I guess this post must have been written then.
 Better late than never!
-People who come across F5 for the first time still ask this.
+Some people who come across F5 for the first time still ask this.

-1. Initiation into travel
+Initiation into travel

 To set the context, I was not blessed with the natural ability and courage to travel by myself, let alone enable other women travel.
-Having been born into a conservative family, I had to rebel even to travel by my scooter to my office.
-The strength was acquired slowly, one travel experience at a time, especially when with other like minded women for company.
+Having been born into a conservative family, I had to rebel even to travel on my scooter to my office.
+The strength was acquired slowly, one travel experience at a time, especially when with other like-minded women for company.
 Even eagles need a push – those born into traditional mindsets need some handholding to embrace the idea of taking space for themselves.

-I created that initiation for myself by seeking such company, I wish F5 to enable many more women get there as well.
+I created that initiation for myself by seeking such company, I wish F5 to enable many more women to get there as well.
 While not everyone might be seeking either, we wish to show how much good they would do to their lives by seeking.
 A lot of ex-F5ers now travel together, with or without F5’s handholding.
 We are happy that we initiated them into travel.

-2. Friendship and support system
+Friendship and support system

 Quite a few women come on our trips in their transition phase.
 Heartbreak, office politics and a few other reasons.
 We get really happy to see women forging new friendships and opening up to each other with their stories.
 There have been many many instances where people have hugged me or one of our tour leads and said a heartfelt thanks.
-That is not needed, it is after all a commercial trip, one may think.
+That is not needed, it is, after all, a commercial trip, one may think.
 But when the experiences transcend the boundaries of just a commercial transaction to one of an emotional connect, it lays the foundation for relationships to keep for life.
 Many of our groups stay in touch with each other and share all the happenings of their lives.
-The whatsapp group becomes their ‘goto’ safe space!
+The WhatsApp group becomes their ‘goto’ safe space!

-3. Inclination towards social causes
+Inclination towards social causes

-5. Acceptance of people different from oneself
+Acceptance of people different from oneself

 Some learn faster, some learn by the end of or post the trip.
 Judgement is mostly put in the back burner and only travel is capable of doing that.
-Quite a few times, it is not just about acceptance, it is also about inspiration – to learn from women who have done it for themselves.
+Quite a few times, it is not just about acceptance.
+It is also about inspiration – to learn from women who have done it for themselves.

 The power of a group

 Travelling in a group has its own benefits.
 Dealing with sickness, any form of harassment, calamities – all of these become easier with the power of a group.
 Also that there is an increased sense of safety with numbers is undeniable.

-Solo vs. group travel
+Solo vs. group women travel

 We have miles to go,